-The artist Friedensreich Hundertwasser was active in many areas.
+The artist Friedensreich Hundertwasser was very busy in many areas.
 In architecture he was considered as a rebel.
 His vision was the free architecture for all, without standards, specifications and straight lines.
 Everyone should have the opportunity to create a small paradise on earth.
 He has realized this vision through his contribution in the design of various buildings.
-One of the first and most important projects was the apartment house, which was built on the behalf of the City of Vienna on the corner of Löwengasse and Kegelgasse.
+One of his first and most important projects was the apartment house, which was built on the behalf of the City of Vienna on the corner of Löwengasse and Kegelgasse.
 If you are a fan of exceptional architecture and if you like buildings in the style of Antoni Gaudi, you should not miss this highlight in Vienna with the German name Hundertwasserhaus.

 Unfortunately, the Hundertwasser House is not located close to a metro station.
 To reach the nearest metro station Landstraße Wien Mitte you have to walk about 900 m.
 If you prefer to avoid this walk, you should ride with the metro U1 or U4 to the station Schwedenplatz.
 Change there to the tram line 1 towards Prater Hauptallee.
 The tram line 1 stops approx. 100 m in front of the Hundertwasser House at the station Hetzgasse.
-From there just go approx. 100 m into driving direction along the Löwengasse to the corner Kegelgasse and then you have arrived.
+From there you just have to go approx. 100 m into driving direction along the Löwengasse to the corner Kegelgasse and then you have arrived.